hughlobel/hughlobel-gatsby/src/pages/about/index.md

   Building software felt a lot like composing music - in fact, Hugh found that he was going through the same processes to tackle projects in both domains:
 devPathImage: hugh_1a.jpg
 devPathList:
-  - Identify a challenge,
+  - Identify a challenge
-  - Consider various routes to a solution before determining the best route,
+  - Consider various routes to a solution before determining the best route
-  - Break down the process into smaller steps to tackle,
+  - Break down the process into smaller steps to tackle
-  - Work on each step towards a first draft,
+  - Work on each step towards a first draft
-  - Procure meaningful peer review while iterating on individual steps,
+  - Procure meaningful peer review while iterating on individual steps
-  - After thorough reviews, present the project to a test group for feedback,
+  - After thorough reviews, present the project to a test group for feedback
-  - Review feedback and make final revisions before launching the project into the wild.
+  - Review feedback and make final revisions before launching the project into the wild
 devPathOutro: >
   Of course, Hugh would have used different terminology to describe this process before he broke into the development world, but the process was there none-the-less.